TrippingKelsea/Hydravisor/technical_design/mcp.design.md

-# MCP Message Design for Hydravisor
+# Hydravisor – Model Context Protocol Design

 **Version:** 0.1.2
-**File:** `./mcp.design.md`
+**File:** `./technical_design/mcp.design.md`

 ---

 ## 🎯 Purpose

-This document specifies the structure, semantics, and message flow design of the Model Context Protocol (MCP) as used within Hydravisor.
+This document defines the Model Context Protocol (MCP) used within Hydravisor to enable structured, secure message routing between local agents, AI models, and virtual machines.
 It serves as a schema contract for agent interaction, AI orchestration, and VM lifecycle messaging.
-It defines the Model Context Protocol (MCP) used within Hydravisor to enable structured, secure message routing between local agents, AI models, and virtual machines.
 It formalizes the semantics of session scope, command structure, routing logic, and policy enforcement.

 ---